MORYX-Industry/application-developer-training/chapter-1-basics.md

   * *Hardness*: `HB`
   * *Color*: `Brown`

-If you did everything correctly you should end up with something more or less similar to the image below.
+If you did everything correctly, you should end up with something more or less similar to the image below.

 ![Products list](./chapter-1/productList.PNG)